 - Tomatoes: A slice of tomato adds a touch of color and tangy fresh juiciness to your burger.
 Among the many varieties of tomatoes, the firm texture of a fresh, plump, sliced beefsteak tomato makes it a favorite with restaurants, fast food outlets, and home grillers.

-- Onions: A burger with no onions is like a movie with no popcorn.
+- Onions: A burger without onions is like a movie without popcorn.
 You’d still indulge, but deep down you’d know that something was missing.
 I prefer red onion for taste and color both.
 Here’s a veritable treatise from the Burger Lab on different ways to use, cook, and slice onions for burgers.

 How Does Your Burger Stack Up?